Academies and departments

 Department of Music Education

-The department offers teacher education programmes with four profiles: instruments / singing and ensemble, choir, music theory and music and media production.
-In addition the department provides training in Dalcroze eurhythmics and music therapy.
+The department presents teacher education programmes comprising four distinct profiles: instruments/singing and ensemble, choir, music theory, and music and media production.
+Furthermore, the department delivers instruction in Dalcroze eurhythmics and music therapy.

 Academy of Classical Music, Composition, Conducting and Music Theory